hellux/jotdown/README.md

 Jotdown aims to be fast and efficient, using a minimal number of allocations.
 The API should use idiomatic Rust and be easy to use and flexible.
-The event interface allows clients to e.g. construct an AST or generate any type of output format.
+The event interface allows downstream crates to e.g. construct an AST or generate any type of output format.
 It also allows one to perform filters on the document before generating the output.
 Jotdown aims to be feature complete and match the [syntax reference][djot-syntax] and the [reference implementation][djot-js] in terms of output.